The chosen files cannot be converted to the same target format.

 Download your OPUS files, after MConverter has finished processing them

 There's an option to automatically download the converted OPUS files, so you don't have to press the download icon for each OPUS.
+On desktop platforms, you can download the OPUS files to a different folder by clicking on SAVE TO...
 You may see a share icon as well.
 Use it to directly share the OPUS's with other apps.

 About the formats